airpair/git-powered-collaborative-blogging/post.md

 <!-- *TODO mention sharing and put share widget here* -->

-### 1.5 Intro Summary
+### 1.5 From *Social Coding* to *'Social Authoring'*

 `git commit "Developer Authoring Tools Intro" -m`

+On behalf of the AirPair team, we hope you like what you've seen so far.
+You might consider using AirPair's bookmark feature if you'd like to return to this post later - it is a lengthy read.

-With our new Git powered authoring tools, we hope to enable wikipedia-like developer collaboration resulting in more consolidated, refined and clearly expressed long form technical content than ever before.
-Not only do we think Git provides the perfect power-up to improve the quality of written work, but merging the GitHub API with the AirPair experience will enable a new 'Social Authoring' experience.
-To find out more, read on.
-Otherwise, you might consider using AirPair's bookmark feature if you'd like to return to this post later.
+Our new Git powered authoring tools are aimed to enable wikipedia-like  collaboration for the purpose of working towards more consolidated, refined and clearly expressed long form technical content than ever before.
+We all experienced the transformation journey GitHub took us through by ushering in the era of Social Coding.
+Now we'd like to take advantages of what they built to experiment with a new 'Social Authoring' community passionate about sharing developer knowledge and learning from one another.

 ## 2 Why Build Git Powered Publishing?